Ecclesiastical court: Appeal

 The appellate tribunal is known as the tribunal of second instance.
 Normally the second instance tribunal is the tribunal of the metropolitan bishop.
 In the case where the appeal is from a first instance decision of the metropolitan's own tribunal, the appeal is taken to a court which the metropolitan designated with approval of the Holy See, usually another nearby metropolitan, thus ensuring that appeals from one diocese are never heard by the same diocese.
 As an example, a case in the Diocese of Springfield, Massachusetts, would be appealed to the tribunal of the Archdiocese of Boston, but a case originating in the Archdiocese of Boston would be appealed to the tribunal of the Archdiocese of New York, by agreement between the archbishops of New York and Boston.

-Some cases are automatically appealed (for instance, when a marriage is found to be null).
+Some cases are automatically appealed (for instance, when a marriage was found to be null prior to Pope Francis’ 2015 reforms).
 The appealing party does not need to appeal to the metropolitan; the party can instead appeal to the Holy See, in which case the Roman Rota would hear the case in the second instance.
 If the case was before the Rota in the first instance, then a different panel of the Rota hears it in the second instance.

 With the exception of cases regarding personal status, if the first instance and second instance tribunals agree on the result of the case, then the case becomes res judicata and there is no further appeal.
 If they disagree, then the case can be appealed to the Roman Rota, which serves as the tribunal of third instance.
 The Rota is a court of fifteen judges called auditors who take cases in panels of three and serve as the final arbiters of most cases.

 There is no appeal from a court case that the Pope has decided personally.